javasteve99/static-prototyping-framework/README.md

 Static Prototyping Framework
 ============================

 A template for rapid prototyping of static sites and applications.
-It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, a Sass port of Twitter's Bootstrap CSS, and thoughtbot's Bourbon Sass mixins.
+It's built on Jekyll and uses the HTML5 Boilerplate index.html and file structure, a Sass port of Twitter's Bootstrap CSS, Bootstrap JS, and thoughtbot's Bourbon Sass mixins.

 Jekyll
 ------

 [Jekyll](https://github.com/mojombo/jekyll) is a blog-aware, static site generator.
 However, I've include it here for the purpose of writing HTML in a DRY manner.
 Using Jekyll allows you to use includes so you don't have to maintain multiple instances of the same code blocks.
 Unlike using PHP includes, Jekyll will output a directory of compiled static HTML files with your include code moved into each page.
 Using Jekyll also starts a web server on your computer, so you can easily use things like TypeKit that are normally a pain to work with in a local static site.

 To use Jekyll, you'll need to [install the gem](https://github.com/mojombo/jekyll/wiki/install) from your Terminal.